P1ecful/IamCompany/README.md

    $ python manage.py runserver
    ```
 5. Go to http://127.0.0.1:8000/admin/.
 Login to the admin panel(data that was entered during registration of the superuser).
-Add Categories and Products.
+Add Categories and Products, Banners.
 After, restart the server.